decentespresso/de1app/documentation/decent_user_interface.md

 >Return the pathname of the entry widget.
 The command also adds (if applicable) the following named tags to the canvas, and the same keys in the widgets page namespace array:

->>&lt;main_tag&gt;: the entry widget.
+> >&lt;main_tag&gt;: the entry widget.

->>&lt;main_tag&gt;-lbl: (optional) the canvas ID of the label text.
+> >&lt;main_tag&gt;-lbl: (optional) the canvas ID of the label text.

 >Non-DUI options are passed-through to the [entry](https://www.tcl.tk/man/tcl8.6/TkCmd/entry.htm) command.

 >**-data_type**  _data_type_

->>Define the data type.
+> >Define the data type.
 Only useful value at the moment is "numeric", though more types will be supported in the future.
 If the  _data_type_  is numeric and a validation command **-vcmd** is not provided in the call, validation is automatically added using the values of options **-n_decimals**, **-min**, and **-max**.

 >**-n_decimals**  _number_

->>For `-data type numeric`, the number of decimal places to use when formatting the number.
+> >For `-data type numeric`, the number of decimal places to use when formatting the number.

 >**-min**  _number_

->>For `-data type numeric`, the minimum value of the variable.
+> >For `-data type numeric`, the minimum value of the variable.

 >**-max**  _number_

->>For `-data type numeric`, the maximum value of the variable.
+> >For `-data type numeric`, the maximum value of the variable.

 >**-smallincrement**  _number_

->>For `-data type numeric`, small increment used on associated clicker or scale controls.
+> >For `-data type numeric`, small increment used on associated clicker or scale controls.
 Not used directly, but passed to page editors if the **-editor_page** option is specified

 >**-bigincrement**  _number_

->>For `-data type numeric`, big increment used on associated clicker or scale controls.
+> >For `-data type numeric`, big increment used on associated clicker or scale controls.
 Not used directly, but passed to page editors if the **-editor_page** option is specified

 >**-default**  _number_

->>For `-data type numeric`, default value to assign the first time a clicker is clicked if the variable value is empty.
+> >For `-data type numeric`, default value to assign the first time a clicker is clicked if the variable value is empty.
 Not used directly, but passed to page editors if the **-editor_page** option is specified

 >**-trim**  _true_or_false_

->>If true, trims leading and trailing whitespace after the user edits the value.
+> >If true, trims leading and trailing whitespace after the user edits the value.
 Default is taken from the value of DUI configuration variable **trim_entries**.

 >**-editor_page**  _true_or_false_or_page_

->>If  _true_  or the name of a page, a full page number editor will be launched when the entry receives a double-click.
+> >If  _true_  or the name of a page, a full page number editor will be launched when the entry receives a double-click.
 If  _true_  (or any equivalent value such as 1, yes, etc.) is given, the default number editor page that comes with DUI (`dui_number_editor`) will be used.
 If  _false_ , no page editor will be used.
 If this is not specified in the call, the default value is taken from the DUI configuration variable **use_editors_pages**.

->>The editor page will receive all necessary parameters (-variable, -n_decimals, -min, -max, -smallincrement, -bigincrement, -default and -page_title).
+> >The editor page will receive all necessary parameters (-variable, -n_decimals, -min, -max, -smallincrement, -bigincrement, -default and -page_title).
 If a custom number editor page is used, it needs to have the same argument signature as ``::dui::pages::dui_number_editor::load``.

 >**-editor_page_title**  _title_

->>The page title to show on the editor page.
+> >The page title to show on the editor page.

 >**-label**  _text_

 >**-labelvariable**  _tcl_code_

->>If **-label** or **-labelvariable** are used, adds a fixed or dynamic text label, respectively, associated to the entry.
+> >If **-label** or **-labelvariable** are used, adds a fixed or dynamic text label, respectively, associated to the entry.

 >**-label_pos**  _{x y}_

 >**-label_pos**  _{anchor ?x_offset? ?y_offset?}_

->>A list that determines the location of the label.
+> >A list that determines the location of the label.
 If a pair of numeric coordinates are provided, they are interpreted as direct coordinates in the screen.
 If the first list item is not a number, it is interpreted as an anchor point relative to the edges of the entry widget, and the label will be moved to the target position when the page is shown.

->>Valid anchor values are "n", "nw", "ne", "s", "sw", "se", "w", "wn", "ws", "e", "en", "es".
+> >Valid anchor values are "n", "nw", "ne", "s", "sw", "se", "w", "wn", "ws", "e", "en", "es".
 To get the label placed exactly as you want you normally also have to play with **-label_anchor** and **-label_justify**.

->>The anchor value can optionally be followed by an  _x_offset_  and a  _y_offset_ , which will move the position by those fixed offsets after the anchor point is determined.
+> >The anchor value can optionally be followed by an  _x_offset_  and a  _y_offset_ , which will move the position by those fixed offsets after the anchor point is determined.

 >**-label_***option*** **  _value_

->>Use this syntax to pass additional options to the label creation command.
+> >Use this syntax to pass additional options to the label creation command.
 They will be passed through to either **dui add text** if **-label** was used, or to **dui add variable** if **-labelvariable** was used.

+<a name="dui_add_multiline_entry"></a>

 **dui add multiline_entry**  _pages x y ?-option value ...?_